matteocourthoud/Machine-Learning-for-Economic-Analysis/README.md

 ### Contacts

-If you have any issue or suggestion for the course, please contact me [via mail](mailto:matteo.courthoud@uzh.ch).
+If you have any issue or suggestion for the course, please feel free to push edits or contact me [via mail](mailto:matteo.courthoud@uzh.ch).
 All feedback is greatly appreciated!